How to Attract Applicants in a Tight Labor Market

 While the common job boards like Indeed, Snag, Monster, and ZipRecruiter are essentials to where job openings should be posted, it’s also important to get creative.

 There are untapped sections of the labor market who are willing to work but are often overlooked.
 One of the largest is the aging population.
 Oftentimes they want to work, but are looked over in favor of younger workers who may be around longer.
 But, the aging population are good, hard-working people.
-By expanding beyond job boards and back into newspapers, senior centers, community centers and even church bulletins, you may attract an unlikely applicant pool.
+By expanding beyond job boards and back into newspapers, senior centers, and community centers, you may attract an unlikely applicant pool.